 Grid Tied AND Off-Grid Capability

 The best of both worlds?
-An inverter designed for both grid-tie and battery storage energy.
-You’ll get credit on the utility bill for energy fed into the grid, while also having energy storage capability for grid-down scenarios.
+A charger / inverter designed for both grid-tie and battery storage energy.
+Depending on your arrangement with your utility, you’ll get credit on the utility bill for energy fed into the grid, while also having energy storage capability for grid-down scenarios.

 The problem with this is the expense.
-It costs WAY more to do this.
+It costs lots more to do this.
+Because of the battery cost.
 However it is in an option.
-Battery bank.
-More expensive inverter, interconnections and installation.
+A battery bank.
+A better charger / inverter, interconnections and installation.

 This is not for everyone.
 But briefly, this is how I have my system installed…